Reconstruction of Quantum Fields: CCR, CAR and Transfields: Quadratic spaces and generalised statistics

-as endomorphisms of \(H^{\otimes 3}\). \end{theorem} \begin{proof} The proof requires elements of the theory of Poincar\'e-Birkhoff-Witt basis.
-See appendix. \end{proof} The identity \eqref{eq:YB-global} is a quantum Yang--Baxter type equation.
-When we insert the explicit form of \(P_{\mathrm{gen}}\) in terms of symmetric and antisymmetric external projectors and internal projectors \(P^{(K)}_{\mathrm{sym}}\) and \(P^{(K)}_{\mathrm{ext}}\), the condition decouples into two internal Yang--Baxter identities
+The identity \eqref{eq:YB-global} is a quantum Yang--Baxter type equation.
+When we insert the explicit form of \(P_{\mathrm{g}}\) in terms of symmetric and antisymmetric external projectors and internal projectors \(P^{(K)}_{\mathrm{sym}}\) and \(P^{(K)}_{\mathrm{ext}}\), the condition decouples into two internal Yang--Baxter identities

 on \(K^{\otimes 3}\).
 These are the precise constraints on the internal data that ensure the PBW property and hence the existence of a well-defined ordered basis.
 In particular, classical results on quadratic algebras imply that the quotient algebra, i.e.\ the state space of indistinguishable particles, is a Koszul algebra.
 This structural feature will be used in an essential way later on.